infumap/infumap/tools/gpu/pdf_extract/README.md

   The default is `134217728` bytes (128 MiB), configurable via `TEXT_EXTRACTION_MAX_UPLOAD_BYTES`.
 - Each PDF conversion is bounded by `TEXT_EXTRACTION_CONVERSION_TIMEOUT_SECS` (default 3600 seconds).
-If Marker/PyTorch gets stuck or a PDF is too complex, the request returns a terminal 422 failure and the supervised worker process exits so `run.sh` can restart it with clean native state.
+If Marker or `llama-server` gets stuck or a PDF is too complex, the request returns a terminal 422 failure and the supervised worker process exits so `run.sh` can restart it with clean native state.
 Interactive API docs are available at `http://127.0.0.1:8790/docs`.